jonnius/custom_bootlogos/README.md

 **How to flash**

 - Reboot device to fastboot
-- in a terminal do:
+- In a terminal do:
-- fastboot flash logo logo.bin
+- `fastboot flash logo logo.bin`
 ![OnePlus One](https://github.com/rubencarneiro/devices_images/blob/master/splashoneplusone.png "OnePlus One")